-If you were about to pay an exorbitant amount of money on a watch – say something in the six figures ballpark – you’d almost certainly be looking at a tourbillon watch.
-Tourbillon watches are considered some of the most mechanically beautiful timepieces available and have become sought-after items for watch aficionados.
+If you were about to pay an exorbitant amount of money on a watch – say something in the six figures ballpark – you’d almost certainly be considering a tourbillon watch.
+Tourbillon watches are considered some of the most mechanically beautiful timepieces available.
+The tourbillon was invented by watchmaker Abraham-Louis Breguet around 1795

 So, what exactly is the big deal?
 Why would anyone pay so much for any watch that wasn’t made of diamond-infused pure gold?
 To understand what a tourbillon watch is, and why one can carry such a high price tag, we need to first unpack a mechanical watch to understand what makes it, well, tick.